vim-ctrlspace/vim-ctrlspace/README.md

 explicitly.
 After your acceptance that root folder will be stored pemanently in the `.cs_cache` file as serve as a known root later.

-### Main Modes
+### Lists

-The plugin offers you a few modes.
+The plugin have 3 lists, and each of them can have additional modes.
 In a modal editor like Vim this should not fear you ;).
-I believe its modes are very simple to recognize and understand.
+I believe this division is clear to recognize and understand.

+#### Buffer List

+This is the basic list the plugin offers.
+Depending of its mode it can collect buffers from the current tab, buffers from all tabs, and even list of all project files (in the Add a File mode).

-Moreover, buffers and workspaces listed in the plugin window can have additional indicators (following the item text):
+Items listed in the plugin window can have additional indicators (following the item text):

 <table>